yavorska-iryna/pi/README.md

 pupil dilation and ball tracking

-pi_startup.py:
+*pi_startup.py:*

   runs pi camera on raspberry pi

   listens to TTL pulses to initiate and stop recording

   saves timestamps of soundcard triggers

-dependent on video_record.py and camera json file

-pupil_dilation.py:
+*pupil_dilation.py:*

   load .mp4 file and calculates PDR

   saves output in .txt ( json format)

+  early states of PDR analysis

-depending on your instalation of raspbian, extra dependencies that will need to be installed can vary: sudo apt-get install gpac #for mp4 conversion
+depending on your instalation of raspbian, extra dependencies that will need to be installed can vary:

+\sudo apt-get install gpac #for mp4 conversion
-sudo pip get install picamera numpy RPi json threading
+\sudo pip get install picamera numpy RPi json threading

-you will also need:
+\you will also need:
-sudo raspi-config
+\sudo raspi-config
-#to enable picamera and ssh
+\to enable picamera and ssh

-to isntall opencv for pupil analysis: http://www.pyimagesearch.com/2015/07/27/installing-opencv-3-0-for-both-python-2-7-and-python-3-on-your-raspberry-pi-2/